nausicaan/alc/README.md

 # ALC

-ALC gathers and downloads all achived PDF's for storage.
+ALC gathers and downloads all achived Agricultural Land Commission PDF's for storage.

 ## Prerequisites